asifkd012020/open-itg-aws_runbooks/rds/RUNBOOK.md

 When you enable Performance Insights, you can optionally specify the amount of time, in days, to retain Performance Insights data with the `PerformanceInsightsRetentionPeriod` parameter\.
 Valid values are 7 \(the default\) or 731 \(2 years\)\.

-##### Enabling the Performance Schema for Performance Insights on Amazon RDS for MariaDB or MySQL <!-- omit in toc -->
+### Enabling the Performance Schema for Performance Insights on Amazon RDS for MariaDB or MySQL

 When the Performance Schema feature is enabled for Amazon RDS for MariaDB or MySQL, Performance Insights provides more detailed information\.
 For example, Performance Insights displays DB load categorized by detailed wait events\.
 Without the Performance Schema enabled, Performance Insights displays DB load categorized by the list state of the MySQL process\.